Modular Object-Oriented Dynamic Learning Environment

 - Click LOG IN.
 You will see the course(s) you are enrolled in the under the ‘My Classes’ drop-down list.

 Note: The online courses that appear in the My Classes drop-down is dependent on what courses you are enrolled in, and whether the lecturer in charge of those courses has made them available.
 Always contact your lecturer first.

-If you have managed to log in to Moodle but are having difficulties completing the task you are attempting, you can gain support through here.
+If you have managed to log in to Moodle but are having difficulties completing the task you are attempting, you can get support through here.

 Your profile in Moodle contains a default image which will appear with every forum post that you make.
-It is preferable that you edit this profile to include a photo of yourself – it will you make connections with others in course forums.
+Adding a photo of yourself will help you make connections with others in course forums.

 Note: If you are currently identified as a FedUni Staff member with FedUni staff account, you cannot change your student email address in Moodle to be your FedUni staff email address.
 The reason for this is that as a staff member you already have a staff account in Moodle that uses this address.
 Moodle will not allow two different accounts to use the same email address.
 This is why we advise that you forward your student email to your staff account in webmail if you want to use your staff email account as your primary contact.

 You will need to enter something in the mandatory fields to be able to save your changes.
 Mandatory fields are shown with a red asterisk next to them, such as City/ town, Select a country and Description.